 Boat: A boat to Siem Reap from Phnom Penh is a popular way to make the journey.
 A little bit pricey at around $35, this leisurely mode of transport will take around 6 hours but will give you the chance to get a taste of lake-life and even do a spot of sunbathing...unless it rains!
 Pack a waterproof.

 Fly: If you’re coming from another country, then the flashpackers amongst may want to get a cheap flight with AirAsia or Bangkok Air straight to Siem Reap, saving you all the hassle of the notoriously bad border.
 If you book in advance, you’ll save loads.

 Bus: Regular buses leave daily from Bangkok, costing around $10 and taking anywhere from three to five hours to reach the border.
 Beware of being dropped off at a nearby restaurant, who’s ‘helpful’ staff will offer to arrange your VISA for a small fee... don’t do it!
 It’ll be cheaper at the border.

 Shared car: If you’re travelling from Bangkok then this can be easier and often more comfortable than getting the public bus, but will cost a little more.
 Find some travel buddies and then a four-seater can cost $25-$45, and only takes 2-3 hours.

 Where to go next?

-- Sihanoukville: The largest beach town in Cambodia, Sihanoukville is often the next onwards step for those backpackers who like to party.
+- Sihanoukville: The largest (and some would say sleaziest) beach town in Cambodia, Sihanoukville is often the next onwards step for those backpackers who like to party.

-- Phnom Penh: Grab a bus (run daily from the early hours) back up to Phnom Penh where you wile away the hours in the Foreign Correspondents club.
+- Phnom Penh: Grab a bus (run daily from the early hours) back up to the capital Phnom Penh.